ZhuangLab/storm-analysis/doc/source/analysis.rst

 3D-DAOSTORM
 -----------

-This approach performs maximum likelihood estimation (MLE) guassian fitting.
+This approach performs maximum likelihood estimation (MLE) Gaussian fitting.
 It can be used to analyze 2D and 3D astigmatism STORM movies.

 ``storm-analysis/storm_analysis/daostorm/``